Vladimir Putin's language

-Vladimir Putin's use of language, characterized by a straightforward style abundant in colloquialisms, greatly contribute to the president's popularity in Russia.
+Vladimir Putin's use of language, characterized by a straightforward style abundant in colloquialisms, greatly contributes to the president's popularity in Russia.
 The most notable feature of it are "putinisms", quotes and excerpts from Putin's speeches, many of which are catchphrases and aphorisms well known in Russia, but which often baffled interpreters.

 General characteristics

 Michele A. Berdy in an article in The Moscow Times described Putin's speech as follows: "Not a bad speaker.
 No misplaced stresses or other deviations from the strict Russian grammatical norms.
 No rambling or unclear thoughts.
 Good diction, punchy delivery, well-constructed speeches".
 In his speeches he often used folk sayings and criminal slang.
 She wrote that journalists used to wait eagerly for Putin's press conferences for his new "Putinisms".
 She noted that by 2018 the informality of Putin's speech had disappeared.

 In his analysis of Putin's language, Michael Gorham remarks on moderate "oratorial prowess" of Putin compared to, e.g., that of Anatoly Sobchak or Vladimir Zhirinovsky.
 Gorham classified the public images delivered by Putin's speeches into those of "technocrat", "businessman", "silovik", "simple man", and "patriot".
 He concludes that Putin's charisma lies in his ability to combine these verbal images and manipulate with them to evoke sympathy from various strata of the population of Russia.

 Russian linguist Maksim Krongauz remarks that a peculiarity of putinisms is insertions of low language register into the literate speech.
 He remarks that this is Putin's instrument to increase the level of the perception of his speech.